Gloria Gómez-Sánchez: New Art and Pop Art

 Between 1966 and 1968, Gloria Gómez-Sánchez formed part of the Arte Nuevo group, together with Teresa Burga, Luis Arias Vera, Jaime Dávila, Víctor Delfín, Emilio Hernández Saavedra, José Tang, Armando Varela and Luis Zevallos Hetzel.
 This collective was composed of young artists who were influenced by the new trends in international art, such as Pop art, Op art and Conceptualism.
 They burst onto Lima's art scene with controversy, challenging the artistic conventions of the period, and with Fernando de Szyszlo as a leading figure in modern abstraction.

 In the Arte Nuevo group's first exhibition, shown in 1966 at El Ombligo de Adán gallery, the artist presented the piece titled "Ambientación y muñecones," which was an environment composed of sculptures made from wire, gauze, paper and plaster —which she named "muñecones"—, presented in a space with tenuous lighting and accompanied by ambient sounds.
 According to art historian Alfonso Castrillón, the "muñecones" linked Gloria Gómez-Sánchez' work to Neo-Dada, due to their ephemeral nature and their aesthetic indifference.

 Around 1967, as part of the individual exhibitions that the Cultura y Libertad gallery offered to the members of the Arte Nuevo group, the artist exhibited her work again, this time with a clear orientation towards Pop art.
 During this period she produced paintings and collages of female figures in entangled positions, in which she used high contrast and flat colors, as well as optical plays.
-She then continued her Pop Art aesthetic in a series of paintings and installations the were exhibited as Rojo, Amarillo y Azul (cuadros y objetos) [Red, Yellow and Blue (paintings and objects)] at the Fundación para las Artes gallery in Lima in 1968.
+She then continued her Pop Art aesthetic in a series of paintings and installations that were exhibited as Rojo, Amarillo y Azul (cuadros y objetos) [Red, Yellow and Blue (paintings and objects)] at the Fundación para las Artes gallery in Lima in 1968.

 In November 1967, she won the prize at the Fundación para las Artes' second Salón, which led to her then receiving a grant to travel to Argentina.
 Upon her return to Peru in 1969, she participated in the collective exhibition titled Papel y más papel.
 14 manipulaciones con papel periódico [Paper and more paper.
 14 manipulations with newspaper], which was organized by theorist and critic Juan Acha, who invited 14 invited artists to produce ephemeral works with newspaper.
 The works were then destroyed at the end of the exhibit.